Key takeaways

 • Funding time: Same day to three business days.

 Most online lenders will fund your loan within three business days of approval.
-That said, the process may take longer if there’s any inaccurate information or if something is missing from your application.
+That said, the process may take longer if there’s any inaccurate information or something missing from your application.

-Same- and next-day funding are commonly advertised — although both rely on when you apply and how your bank processes deposits.
-Even if you are approved and funds are sent that same day, you may not see the money in your account for two or three more business days.
+Same- and next-day funding are commonly advertised.
+However, both rely on when you apply and how your bank processes deposits.
+Even if you are approved, and funds are sent that same day, you may not see the money in your account for two or three more business days.

 Bank